 Prognosis is better with protruding tumors than with spreading tumors because protruding tumors become symptomatic earlier.

 Physical findings may be unremarkable or limited to heme-positive stools.
 Late in the course, abnormalities include an epigastric mass; umbilical, left supraclavicular, or left axillary lymph nodes; hepatomegaly; and an ovarian or rectal mass.
-Pulmonary, CNS, and bone lesions may occur.
+Pulmonary, central nervous system, and bone lesions may occur.

 Patients suspected of having stomach cancer should have endoscopy with multiple biopsies and brush cytology.
 Occasionally, a biopsy limited to the mucosa misses tumor tissue in the submucosa.
 X-rays, particularly double-contrast barium studies, may show lesions but rarely obviate the need for subsequent endoscopy.